C2SM/git-course/beginner/README.md

 # Git: First Steps

-This folder contains the exercises for **Git: First Steps**, the introductory course of the C2SM Git Series.
+This folder contains the exercises for **Git: First Steps**, the introductory one of the two C2SM Git Courses.
 Feel free to download the material to practice and enhance your Git skills.

 Once you are comfortable with these, [Git: Next Steps](../advanced) continues from here.